 - Before and after purchasing your crib, check product recalls at the Consumer Product Safety Commission often to make sure your crib hasn’t been affected by any recalls.

-The Bottom Line on Cribs
+The Bottom Line on Crib Safety & Why Cribs Are Necessary

 As you can see, there are many benefits to putting your child to sleep in a crib.
-It’s the safest place for baby to sleep, promotes independent sleep, leaves you with your own bed, keeps baby safe, and can often convert into a toddler bed and full size bed.
+It’s the safest place for a baby to sleep, promotes independent sleep, leaves you with your own bed, keeps baby safe, and can often convert into a toddler bed and full size bed.